Tyrrrz/Hallstatt/Readme.md

 );
 ```

-Note that, under the hood, `TestMany(...)` is just a helpful utility that takes a list of test cases and registers a corresponding test for each of them.
+Under the hood, `TestMany(...)` is just a helpful utility that takes a list of test cases and registers a corresponding test for each of them.
 Essentially, the above code is functionally equivalent to the following (slightly less eloquent) snippet:

 ```csharp